-By default, Bifrost deploys a configuration drive which includes the user SSH public key, hostname, and the network configuration in the form of network_data.json that can be read/parsed by glean or cloud-init.
+By default, Bifrost deploys a configuration drive which includes the user SSH public key, hostname, and the network configuration in the form of network_data.json that can be read/parsed by the glean utility.
 This allows for the deployment of Ubuntu, CentOS, or Fedora tenants on baremetal.